Inveraray Castle: History and architecture

 It is one of the earliest Gothic Revival buildings, together with Strawberry Hill House.
+It was built of ashlar lapis ollaris.
 Originally, all the roofs were flat and crenellated.
 Later, a third floor with pitched roof and dormer windows was added on all four wings, and steep conical roofs were added to the four round towers.
 In the 1770s, the village of Inveraray was demolished and rebuilt a short distance away, to give the castle a more secluded setting.

 Designers who worked on the new castle include William Adam and Roger Morris.
 The interior has a number of neoclassical rooms created later in the 18th century for the 5th Duke by Robert Mylne.
 These are among the rooms open to the public.
 James Lees-Milne was not impressed by the house when he visited it in 1943, noting the "ugly" grey stone and calling it "grim and forbidding".

-In 1975 a devastating fire struck Inveraray and for some time the 12th Duke and his family lived in the castle's basement, while restorations were carried out, funded by a worldwide fundraising drive.
+In 1975, a devastating fire struck Inveraray and for some time the 12th Duke and his family lived in the castle's basement, while restorations were carried out, funded by a worldwide fundraising drive.

 Modern era

 The castle is open to visitors.
 Its collection includes more than 1,300 pikes, muskets, swords and other weapons.

-The 13th Duke and his family live in private apartments occupying two floors and set between two of the four crenellated circular towers.
+The 13th Duke of Argyll and his family live in private apartments in the castle, which occupy two floors and are set between two of the four crenellated circular towers.
 Recent renovations included the installation of the house's first central heating system, powered by burning wood-chips from the family's forestry holdings.
 It was previously heated only by open fires.

 Inveraray Castle is a Category A listed building.
 It is surrounded by a 16 acre garden and an estate of 60000 acre.
 Besides welcoming visitors to the castle, the estate's activities include commercial forestry, tenanted farming, wind and hydro power, and deer stalking.

+Flag

+When the duke is in residence his banner of arms is raised above Inverary Castle.
+At other times the banner of arms for Clan Campbell, which appears in the 1st and 4th quarters of his arms, flies.